MicrosoftDocs/powerapps-docs/powerapps-docs/user/add-activities.md

 ## Add an appointment

-To add an appointment activity to a record, you must first save the record you are adding the activity to.
+To add an appointment activity to a record, you must first save the record you are adding the appointment activity to.

 > [!NOTE]
 > Recurring appointments are not supported on the Dynamics 365 App for Outlook, Dynamics 365 for phones app, and when you run the model-driven apps web client on your mobile phone web browser.